shadowbourne/R2ND4-Atari-RL/README.md

 > many ways to balance exploration and exploitation with a recurrent architecture that can help with stability
 > and analysis of long-term rewards while exploring within the difficult Gravitar environment.
 The agent in
 > the video extremely intuitive, playing better than many humans.
 The convergence is outstanding, especially
-> after 100k steps; increasing steadily after such a large amount of training is quite an achievement!" - Dr Chris G. Willcocks
+> after 100k steps; increasing steadily after such a large amount of training is quite an achievement!
+Overall, this is a fantastic piece of academic writing, scientific experimentation, independent research, and countless hours of GPU training and shows an unexpected mastery of deep learning and reinforcement learning for an undergraduate.
+This must clearly be your passion, and all I can say is I hope you keep doing this in your career!
+Perfect!" - Dr Chris G. Willcocks

 ## Architecture:
 Recurrent Replay Non-Distributed Deeper Denser DQN (R2ND4) is a Reinforcement Learning Agent that was initially designed as a non-distributed version of R2D2 [1] and was later developed further.
 R2ND4 uses: